Hiddendoom45/FFBEBot/README.md

 #### Recent Updates:

+- Fix a bunch of stuff with regards to the summon simualtor, incorrect rates, missing units, banners etc
 - add flair command, update parsers for both wikis
 - used color-thief-java to add some colors to some embeds based on the image
 - added unit flair image in runit command